AI Use and Writing Standards

 Why This Exists

-When I publish under my name, issue professional evaluations or provide sworn testimony, I stand behind the words.
-They accumulate across time.
-They carry reputational, professional and legal weight.
+When I publish under my name, issue professional evaluations or provide sworn testimony, I stand behind my words.
+They accumulate across time (I have left articles up on this site even if I no longer like the style, arguments or anger in them, as they are my intellectual record).
+My words carry reputational, professional and legal weight.

 This page explains those constraints.